subverb/subverb/doc/Configuration.md

 The configuration scheme is based on multiple instances, an application-configuration, a system-configuration and a user-configuraion.
 Those will be read in that order, each overwriting previous ones.

+Additionally commandline-parameters can be used to modify thos parameters for a single run.

 ## application configuration ##